Download my current CV here; excerpts below.

 - Platas Izama, Melina.
 2014.
 “Muslim Education in Africa: Trends and Attitudes Toward Faith-Based Schools,” Review of Faith and International Affairs, 12(2): 38-50.

-- Religion, Patriarchy and the Perpetuation of Harmful Social Conventions: The Case of Female Genital Cutting in Egypt (with Lisa Blaydes, under review)
+- Religion, Patriarchy and the Perpetuation of Harmful Social Conventions: The Case of Female Genital Cutting in Egypt (with Lisa Blaydes, R&R Studies in Comparative International Development)

 - Social Networks, Social Context, and Political Participation: Evidence from Uganda (with Nicholas Eubank, Guy Grossman, and Jonathan Rodden, under review)